 What impacts the cost of your insurance?

-Collision and comprehensive coverages are optional insurance products that are available to purchase from a variety of insurers, including ICBC.
-Generally, collision and comprehensive coverages tend to cost more for higher-end vehicles because they are more expensive to repair or replace.
+Collision and comprehensive coverages are available to purchase from a variety of insurers, including ICBC.
+Generally, these coverages tend to cost more for higher-end vehicles because they are more expensive to repair or replace.

 Increasing vehicle repair and replacement costs is a major issue facing all auto insurers these days, and ICBC is no exception.
 Vehicles are becoming safer and more complex, with crash avoidance technologies, cameras and onboard computer systems.
 All these things are great — they aim to keep us safer and the technology is really exciting — but it also means our vehicles are becoming increasingly expensive to repair, with many manufacturers using proprietary parts.

 We constantly monitor market conditions, collision rates and industry trends and make adjustments as needed, while keeping insurance rates as affordable as possible for British Columbians.

 About Basic insurance premiums

 ICBC Basic Autoplan insurance is the mandatory coverage you need for a vehicle in B.C.
 Like any insurer, we set premiums based on a policy's risk — that is, the likelihood and cost of a claim in the future.
 Keeping that in mind, there are many factors that affect a customer’s Basic insurance premium, including where they live, their crash history, how they use their vehicle and who else might drive it.